Top Fast Food Options for People with Diabetes

 6-piece Chicken McNuggets (no sauce)

 Starbucks has come a long way from the chain known only for its coffee drinks and pastries.
 Starbucks now offers a full line of sandwiches, breakfast, and grab-and-go snacks that can help satisfy your hunger as you refuel on caffeine.
-Skip the bakery display case (especially those giant bagels) and focus on low carb items like protein boxes, egg bites, wraps, and sandwiches (ideally minus the bread.)
+Skip the bakery display case (especially those giant bagels) and focus on balanced meals and snacks like protein boxes, egg bites, wraps, and sandwiches (Try having half the sandwich’s bread or choosing an option with a whole grain bread such as multigrain or whole wheat).

 Some of the best food options for people with diabetes at Starbucks include: